 The Committee recommends that States parties explicitly provide by law for the maximum possible involvement of parents or legal guardians in the proceedings against the child because they can provide general psychological and emotional assistance to the child.
 This involvement shall in general contribute to an effective response to the child’s infringement of the penal law.
 To promote parental involvement, parents must be notified of the apprehension of their child as soon as possible.

-At the same time, the Committee regrets the trend in some countries to introduce the punishment of parents for the offences committed by their children ; this practice may operate to the detriment of the child and will is unlikely to contribute to their becoming active partners in the social reintegration of their child.
+At the same time, the Committee regrets the trend in some countries to introduce the punishment of parents for the offences committed by their children ; this practice may operate to the detriment of the child and is unlikely to contribute to their becoming active partners in the social reintegration of their child.

 Freedom from compulsory self-incrimination (art.
 40 (2) (b) (iii))

-In line with article 14 (3) (g) of ICCPR, CRC requires that a child is not compelled to give testimony or to confess or acknowledge guilt.
+In line with article 14 (3) (g) of ICCPR, CRC requires that a child should not be compelled to give testimony or to confess or acknowledge guilt.
 Torture, cruel, inhuman or degrading treatment in order to extract an admission or a confession constitutes a grave violation of the rights of the child (art.
 37 (a) of CRC) and is wholly unacceptable.
 No such admission or confession can be admissible as evidence (article 15 of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment).

 There are many other less violent ways to coerce or to lead the child to a confession or self-incriminatory testimony which are also to be avoided.
 The term “compelled” should be interpreted in a broad manner and not be limited to physical force or other clear violations of human rights.
 The age of the child, the child’s development, the length of the interrogation, the child’s lack of understanding, the fear of unknown consequences or of a suggested possibility of imprisonment may lead him/her to a confession that is not true.